TBeijen/tbnl-hugo/content/post/2024-05-22-how-a-lego-restroom-sign-beats-every-enterprise-software-out-there.md

 ### Team composition

 User experience design is more than graphical design.
 So, having someone deliver UI styling now and then, is a start, but is unlikely to accomplish great UX.
 Within teams, UX skills should be available.
-Whether via a permanent role within the team, or via an '[enabling team](https://teamtopologies.com/key-concepts)', depends on the wider organization structure.
+Whether that should be via a permanent role within the team, or via an '[enabling team](https://teamtopologies.com/key-concepts)', depends on the wider organization structure.

 Besides UX knowledge being needed within a team, care needs to be taken to facilitate good design _across_ teams.
 [Conway's law](https://en.wikipedia.org/wiki/Conway%27s_law) applies here: Not only the technical structure of a system will reflect the social boundaries of the organizations that produced it, the resulting UX might as well.
 For example, for large retail sites, it is not uncommon to have different teams responsible for product pages, recommendations and the checkout process.
 There needs to be some entity guarding the overall user experience.

 The level of autonomy of a team is an important factor as well.
-For example, if improving a certain UX aspect requires another team to provide additional data via an API, the result will depend on the amount of politics and bureaucracy needed to get that done.
+If improving a certain UX aspect requires another team to provide additional data via an API, the resulting UX will most likely be affected by the amount of politics and bureaucracy needed to get that done.

 ### Simplify logic, not just the UI